 What have you been working on?

 – The first study period of this master's we took courses together with all the profiles which was a great way to get an overall understanding of mobility and transportation within all areas.
-In one group project, we compared different trips with a car, rail, airplane, or boat.
+In one group project, we compared different trips by a car, rail, airplane, or boat.
 My group was investigating a plane fueled by hydrogen flying from Amsterdam to Istanbul.
 Later, we compared this to the other forms of transport during a presentation.
 Of course, several aspects are taken into consideration in this project, for example, the difference in the time it took to get there and pollutions.

 What do you like the most about your programme?